Congratulations! You’ve gotten over the first hurdle and made it through to a face to face interview. That means your potent

 From your answer, the employer will be able to assess whether your career goals align with where they see you progressing in the role, and confirm to them that you are both on the same page.

-To really impress them, you can drop in some things you’ve researched about the company, and explain to the employer how these align with your personal career goals.
+To really impress them when answering this interview question, you can drop in some things you’ve researched about the company, and explain to the employer how these align with your personal career goals.

-Employers want to know that you are sticking around for the long-haul, and seeing how this role fits into your long-term plan will reassure them that you’re not going to leave as soon as you find a better offer.
+By asking this common interview question, employers want to know that you are sticking around for the long-haul.
+They want to see how this role fits into your long-term plan, so you need to make sure you reassure them that you’re not going to leave as soon as you find a better offer.

 If possible, it’s a great idea to try to express that in 5 years’ time you hope to still be at this company (probably in a more senior position) to show that you are committed to the role and the progression that it will offer.

-And finally, avoid saying that you don’t know where you’ll be!
-The employer needs to know that you have clear career goals, and that you are committed to the opportunity – saying that you don’t know is likely to make you sound uninterested.
+And finally, avoid saying that you don’t know where you see yourself in 5 years' time!
+By asking this interview question the employer wants to know that you have clear career goals, and that you are committed to the opportunity – saying that you don’t know is likely to make you sound uninterested.

 No-one can predict exactly what they’ll be doing in 5 years’ time – but to avoid falling into a trap during your interview, make sure to prepare your best answer to this age-old interview question.